cccbr/runningatower/content/docs/buildingateam/_index.md

 ### Recruitment and maintaining a band

-Further details can be found at [Guidance notes - recruitment and retention](https://cccbr.org.uk/resources/recruitment-and-retention/workshop/).
+Further details can be found at [Guidance notes - recruitment and retention (CCCBR)](https://cccbr.org.uk/resources/recruitment-and-retention/workshop/).

-There are resources available in the [CCCBR Publicity material resources](https://cccbr.org.uk/resources/publicity-material/).
-These include the following:
+There are resources available at [CCCBR Publicity material resources](https://cccbr.org.uk/resources/publicity-material/).
+These include:
 - Recruitment Leaflet - designed for distribution to the general public.
 Printed copies are available on request.
-- Tower Open Day poster - to be used for promotion of such.
+- Tower Open Day poster - to be used for promotion of such days.
-- Porch Notice - display essential information about ringing at the tower.
+- Porch Notice - to display essential information about ringing at the tower.
 - Engaging with the Public - useful information for engaging the public with ringing and any ringing-related activity taking place.
-Publicity Flyer: ‘Bell Ringing is fun and …’ - This leaflet was produced by Sue Hall, originally for the Derby Diocesan Association.
+- Publicity Flyer: ‘Bell Ringing is fun and …’ - This leaflet was produced by Sue Hall, originally for the Derby Diocesan Association.
 It is downloadable and customisable.

-Other Central Council guidance is available:
+The following ***[CCCBR](..glossary/#CCCBR)*** guidance is available:
 - [Social media](https://cccbr.org.uk/wp-content/uploads/2020/10/200902-Social_Media_Guidance.pdf).
 - [Running a successful open day](https://cccbr.org.uk/running-a-successful-tower-open-day-v6/).